Transitional Kindergarten » Transitional Kindergarten FAQ's

 Q: Will I have to re-enroll my student for kindergarten?

-A: After attending TK in 2024-25, students will automatically be enrolled in their home school for kindergarten in 2025-26.
+A: After attending TK, students will automatically be enrolled in their home school for kindergarten in 2025-26.

-Q: Can my child remain at Blossom Hill or Lexington for kindergarten?
+Q: Can my child remain at at their TK school for kindergarten?

-A: Families may apply for an intradistrict transfer in February of 2025 if they would like to remain at the school at which their child attends TK.
+A: Families may apply for an intradistrict transfer in February if they would like to remain at the school at which their child attends TK.
 Transfers will be approved based on availability.

-Q: What is the difference between the Lexington and Blossom Hill programs?
+Q: What is the difference between the Lexington International Baccalaureate TK and the Blossom Hill, Daves Avenue, and Van Meter TK programs?

 A: Both programs will teach the concepts outlined above.
 They will follow the same extended day schedule.
 Both sites offer after school care through the Clubhouse program.
 Both programs will provide ample time for purposeful play and free exploration.
 Lexington School offers the International Baccalaureate Early Years Program.
-As such, the Lexington TK program will teach to the International Baccalaureate Learner Profile, while the Blossom Hill program will teach the LGUSD Student Success Profile.
+As such, the Lexington TK program will teach to the International Baccalaureate Learner Profile, while the other school programs will teach the LGUSD Student Success Profile.